 Why evaluate Canvas as an alternative to Blackboard for FSCJ's Learning Management System?

 The State of Florida has selected Canvas as the LMS mandated for universities and recommended for the rest of the state-funded colleges.
-This means that if our students transfer to another college or take classes with us at the same time as another state-funded college, they will likely be using Canvas as their LMS.
+This means that if our students transfer to another college or take classes with us at the same time that they are enrolled at another state-funded college, they will likely be using Canvas as their LMS at the other institutions.
 As of this Fall, 28 out of 40 state-funded colleges use Canvas already, including UNF.

 If the decision is made to continue using Blackboard as our LMS, the College would move to their new environment, Blackboard Ultra.
 Either way, there will be a change in the LMS experience of our faculty, staff, and students.